Datavault-UK/automate-dv-docs/docs/roadmap.md

 These features have been planned for the next major release.

 - Google BigQuery Support: Initially Hubs, Links and Satellites
-- SQL Server Support: Initially Hubs, Links and Satellites
+- MS SQL Server Support: Initially Hubs, Links and Satellites

-- We will incrementally build up big query support in v0.8.x versions
+- We will incrementally increase support for BigQuery and MS SQL Server v0.8.x versions

 ## Future releases